The Church and Vaccinations

 A common objection revolves around the role of human fetuses used in the research and manufacturing of vaccines.
-Sadly, many religious leaders have been purposely mislead to believe that abortion tainted vaccines are morally acceptable because "the reasons for having an abortion are not related to vaccine preparation."
-(National Catholic Reporter) This faulty assumption that the researchers just picked through the baby parts and chose what they wanted to use for the vaccines has been disproven by recent testimony by Dr. Stanley Plotkin who developed the Rubella vaccine.
+Sadly, many religious leaders have been purposely misled to believe that abortion tainted vaccines are morally acceptable because “the reasons for having an abortion are not related to vaccine preparation.”
+(National Catholic Reporter) This faulty assumption that the researchers just picked through the baby parts and chose what they wanted to use for the vaccines has been disproved by recent testimony by Dr. Stanley Plotkin who developed the Rubella vaccine.
 The fetuses were meticulously chosen and the abortions were performed were done so with the intention of using the human fetuses for the research and development of vaccines.

 Fetus Chosen Specifically for use in Vaccination Research & Development

 Excerpt of a 5 part series on Christians and Vaccinations that can be found at NewCityTimes.com written by Jordan Wilson (used with permission)